-3.3 SEALANT GLAZING (WET)
+3.4 SEALANT GLAZING (WET)

 - A. Install continuous spacers, or spacers combined with cylindrical sealant backing, between glass lites and glazing stops to maintain glass face clearances and to prevent sealant from extruding into glass channel and blocking weep systems until sealants cure.
-Secure spacers or spacers and backings in place and in position to control depth of installed sealant relative to edge clearance for optimum sealant performance. - B. Force sealants into glazing channels to eliminate voids and to ensure complete wetting or bond of sealant to glass and channel surfaces. - C. Tool exposed surfaces of sealants to provide a substantial wash away from glass.

-3.4 CLEANING AND PROTECTION
+Secure spacers or spacers and backings in place and in position to control depth of installed sealant relative to edge clearance for optimum sealant performance. - B. Force sealants into glazing channels to eliminate voids and to ensure complete wetting or bond of sealant to glass and channel surfaces. - C. Tool exposed surfaces of sealants to provide a substantial wash away from glass. - 3.5 CLEANING AND PROTECTION - A. Immediately after installation, remove nonpermanent labels and clean surfaces.

-- A. Immediately after installation, remove nonpermanent labels and clean surfaces. - B. Protect glass from contact with contaminating substances resulting from construction operations. - C. Remove and replace glass that is damaged during construction period.
+- B. Protect glass from contact with contaminating substances resulting from construction operations. - C. Remove and replace glass that is damaged during construction period. - D. Wash glass on both exposed surfaces not more than four days before date scheduled for inspections that establish date of Substantial Completion.
+Wash glass as recommended in writing by glass manufacturer.

-3.5 MONOLITHIC GLASS SCHEDULE
+3.6 MONOLITHIC GLASS SCHEDULE

-- A. Clear Glass Type G1: Fully tempered float glass. - 1.
-Minimum Thickness: 6 mm.
+- A. Clear Glass: Fully tempered float glass.

+- 1. Minimum Thickness: 6 mm.

+- 2. Safety glazing required.